palaa159/Docs/OpenBCI Software/05-OpenBCI_Python.md

 # OpenBCI Python

 OpenBCI has a Python software library designed to work with OpenBCI hardware.
 To use it, download our OpenBCI Python github repository: https://github.com/OpenBCI/pyOpenBCI.
 This Python code is meant to be used by people familiar with Python and programming in general.
-Its purpose is to allow for programmers to interface with OpenBCI technology directly, both to acquire data and to write programs that can use that data in a live setting, using Python.
+Its purpose is to allow for programmers to interface with OpenBCI technology directly, both to acquire data and to write programs that can use that data in a live setting, using Python.The OpenBCI-Python repo is still live but it is not longer being mantained by OpenBCI.

 Please direct any questions, suggestions and bug reports to the [github repo](https://github.com/OpenBCI/pyOpenBCI) as well.